 I have taken the liberty of updating their sausage-stuffed shroom recipe for modern taste sensibilities and cooking techniques.
 My changes are noted in the recipe, but the key differences are pre-cooking the seasoned mushroom caps BEFORE adding the filling (this prevents the filling from becoming watery), using oil-cured black olives instead of canned black olives, using a more pungent Korean red pepper flake (buy it here) and using chervil instead of parsley (I prefer the delicate flavor of tarragon it imparts).

 All that said, the original recipe is still mightily tasty and feel free to try the original version if you’re so inclined.
-Just don’t pre-cook or season the caps, set the oven to 450 F, and cook for 20 minutes or so until browned.
+Just don’t pre-cook or season the caps, set the oven to 450 F, and cook for 20 minutes or so until the sausage tops are browned.

 While this recipe may not include my usual stories and history – it is delicious and a huge favorite at any party or gathering.
 The fact that it is the first recipe I ever made does make it special to me, and I do hope you enjoy it as much as I do! 🙂

 Battle on – the Generalissimo

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?